pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 1. There are scenarios when a set of constraints can be alternated in very inefficient ways, making this algorithm take forever to complete.
 It's a weird scenario, but I've experienced it.
 It happens when a large set of constraints needs to be relaxed against a higher-level constraint, and we sub-select them one by one against the other one in an eternal iteration.
 To fix this, I added a `fast_relaxer` parameter that implements a modified version of this algorithm.
 When finding an IIS, it will include all the constraints of the lower level in the original problem relax them all at once, and keep going.
 Yes, I know, it's very non-elegant, but it helps in situations like the one described above.

-1This approach does not solve for the ["Integer Infeasibilities"][6] problem.
+1. This approach does not solve for the ["Integer Infeasibilities"][6] problem.
 [The paper][6] provides a detailed explanation of how to identify and address these infeasibilities, but it is a more complex issue to resolve.
 Adding integer constraints and their relaxations can be a completely different problem.
 In our approach, we assume that the nature of the variable (i.e., the integer constraints) is mandatory and therefore never relaxed.

 ## Final thoughts